NanNanmei/BFINet/README.md

 ```

 ## Preprocessing
-Using the code preprocess.py and image_crop.py to obtain boundary maps and sample patches, respectively.
+Using the code preprocess.py to obtain boundary maps.

 ## Data Format